opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/rhoaibu-cluster-gitops-overview.md

 - **Multi-environment support** with dev and prod cluster configurations
 - **Advanced AI-specific components** including GPU autoscaling, declarative model serving, and custom workbenches
 - **Advanced features** like OAuth integration, RBAC, and certificate management

+!!! info
+    This guide provides an overview of the **[RHOAI BU Cluster GitOps Repository](https://github.com/rh-aiservices-bu/rhoaibu-cluster)**, an implementation of GitOps for managing the RHOAIBU Cluster infrastructure at scale including OpenShift AI and MaaS.

+    For foundational OpenShift AI & GitOps concepts and object definitions, please refer to our **[Managing RHOAI with GitOps](gitops.md)** guide first.

 ## Why GitOps for AI Infrastructure?